 - How you will share class materials and updated due dates and assignments to ensure instructional continuity

 - How they can reach you and/or TAs and GAs

-Whether you are using UNM Learn or some other tool, make sure your students know where to find course information online and provide detailed instructions for assignments, online meetings, and technologies.
+Whether you are using UNM Canvas or some other tool, make sure your students know where to find course information online and provide detailed instructions for assignments, online meetings, and technologies.
 If you will be handling student information, make yourself aware of FERPA guidelines and use best practices for working with UNM Data

-Documents, readings, and course materials can be posted online in UNM Learn, linked from library databases, or shared with your students in a variety of ways.
+Documents, readings, and course materials can be posted online in UNM Canvas, linked from library databases, or shared with your students in a variety of ways.
 Make sure your class knows where to look for them.

 Asynchronous content is often the easiest to develop and does not require everyone to be online at the same time.
 This is especially important for individuals without adequate technology at home or who have circumstances that prevent meeting at a specific time.

 - Asynchronous content could be as basic as posting an assignment, a reading, or having an email discussion.

 - If your class meetings traditionally include lectures, you can easily Convert and Upload a PowerPoint Lecture or Record a PowerPoint Lecture with Capture using Kaltura directly within your Canvas course.
 Kaltura is integrated with UNM Canvas, and is a secure and scalable solution for delivering course video.
 Long online videos are less effective than shorter, focused 3-5 minute ones, so recording long lectures as a single video is not specifically advised.
 With online content, it is important to think through copyright protections and accessibility accommodations, including captioning costs, as well as effective delivery in the distracting world of online media.

 - UNM Canvas has discussion tools that can facilitate asynchronous class discussions and collaborative writing